a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2024-12-17-Charlotte-Not-Her-Name.md

 I promised myself - I would stop writing about you \
 Months ago - years ago - an eternity ago \
 I ate my words - doing that a lot lately \
-Somehow I have a sneak feeling - this time \
+Somehow I have a sneaking feeling - this time \
 It might be true - who am I to say though \
 Once a fool in love - always a fool \
 In love - even just in the head \